-Judges should be provided with data sheets for recording all raw data (deflection measurements, construction time, penalties, etc.).
-The data is transferred to an Excel scoring spreadsheet for making all the competition scoring computations.
-The team captain is able to verify the data before signing off.
-The final spreadsheets are sent to the Rules Committee at the conclusion of the competition in order for invitations to the National Finals to be extended.
+Judges will be provided with data sheets for recording all raw data (deflection measurements, construction time, penalties, etc.).
+The data is transferred to a scoresheet for making all the competition scoring computations.
+The Team Captain will have the opportunity to verify that the data is input correctly.
+The final scoresheets are sent to the Rules Committee at the conclusion of the competition in order for invitations to the National Finals to be extended.